 Note that you cannot discard while multiple cards are highlighted -- but you can discard a single selected card.
 You must deselect other highlighted cards before discarding.
+If you started your turn by taking cards from the discard pile, the card which was automatically highlighted must be melded and cannot be deselected.

-2.8 Scoring
+2.8 Point Scores